aiwilliams/bbjqm/README.md

-Sample Backbone Application Using jQuery Mobile (jQM)
+Backbone Application Using jQuery Mobile (jQM)
 =====================================================

-This project shows how to create a Backbone JavaScript application with jQuery Mobile.
+This project explores how to create a Backbone JavaScript application with jQuery Mobile.
+Backbone is the central technology, with jQM taking a back seat as an implementation detail of having decent cross-platform mobile views.
+From one perspective, this seems like a Good Thing, since jQuery is a DOM manipulation tool, not an application framework, and jQM [comes from that mold] [3].
+In fact, are not [all features] [2] but one about UI issues?

 There are two conventional [ways to implement/layout jQM projects] [1]: